 The Geomorphology Section concentrates on the karst, both subaerial and subterranean karst forms.
 The different karstified rock formations in the area are explained, like the marble, Middle Triasic gypsum, Jurassic limestone, and much younger travertine and calcarous breccia.
 The collection of speleothems includes stalactites, stalagmites, cave pearls, corals, and various calcite crystals.
 There is even a section on the mine "Persenk".

 The Palaeontology Section shows the remains of Tertiary animal, mostly bones and teeth found in the caves.
-There are many remains of cave bear (Ursus spelaeus), the jaw of a leopard, the upper jaw and tusks of a rhinoceros, bones of a wild horse, and the skull of a buffalo.
+There are many remains of cave bear (Ursus spelaeus), the jaw of a cave leopard, the upper jaw and tusks of a rhinoceros, bones of a wild horse, and the skull of a buffalo.
 Highlight is a reassembled skeleton of a cave bear.